Linear and multilinear algebra on diffeological vector spaces: Introduction

 \section{Introduction}

-The aim of this work is rather modest; it is to render explicit what becomes of some basic facts of multilinear algebra when these are considered for \emph{diffeological vector spaces}.
-The main (and most easily accessible) reference for the subject of diffeology in general, and diffeological vector spaces in particular, is the excellent and comprehensive source \cite{iglesiasBook}.
-Our work here builds a lot on the definitions and facts already presented in \cite{wu}, and previously in \cite{vincent} (see also \cite{iglesiasVector}).
-The main notions, such as those of the diffeological dual and the tensor product, were announced, in a definitive manner, in \cite{wu}, where the discussion is rather concise; part of our intention is to render explicit what is implicit there, and to provide specific motivations stemming from various examples.

-Our main focus, and the reason for revisiting the (essentially) elementary subject of multilinear algebra, is the somewhat surprising fact that even for finite-dimensional diffeological vector spaces not all (multi)linear maps between them are smooth.
+Already some basic multilinear (and even linear) algebra when considered for \emph{diffeological vector spaces} gives rise to some phenomena that have no counterparts in the standard context.
+One curious observation that appears already at the most elementary level is that even for finite-dimensional diffeological vector spaces not all (multi)linear maps between them are smooth.
 Thus, it may, or may not, be obvious whether the classical isomorphisms of multilinear algebra continue to exist in the diffeological context, in the sense whether their restrictions to the smooth subspaces are well-defined and, if so, whether these restrictions are diffeomorphisms in their turn.
-These are the kinds of questions that we consider below, in addition to providing a few explicit proofs to the statements announced or implicit in \cite{wu}.
+We start with considering these kinds of questions, in addition to providing a few explicit proofs to the statements announced or implicit in\cite{wu}.

-Finally, note that diffeological vector spaces appear naturally in the context of various attempts to construct tangent bundles to diffeological spaces, see \cite{CWtangent} and references therein.

-\paragraph{The structure} In the first section we collect the necessary notions regarding \emph{diffeological structures} and \emph{diffeological vector spaces}.
-In the other three sections we consider some of the classical isomorphisms (and discuss some typical constructions) of multilinear algebra from the diffeological point of view.